dragonguide/dragonguide/resiliency.md

 - GitLab
 	Includes textual content, files and media.
 It is [publically accessible](https://gitlab.com/dragonguide/dragonguide).
 - Wayback Machine
-	We make a request to create a capture of the site daily.
+	We make a request to create a capture of the site daily and third-party service [Zapier](https://zapier.com) does so on our behalf as well.
 Site captures are currently limited to the homepage, and any outgoing links on the homepage.
 Anyone could also manually request a new snapshot by using the [Save Page Now service](https://web.archive.org/save).
 It is [publically accessible](https://web.archive.org/dragon.guide).
 - On-site Back-up
 	A back-up of the site on the website host, on a different hard drive.
 Currently being looked into.
 It will not be publically accessible.
 - Jottacloud